 Did you know that your mind can have a significant influence on your weight?
-And have you tried every possible diet on the planet, yet find yourself craving sugar and unhealthy snacks?
-Did you try to get rid of the food cravings but felt powerless?
-Often deep rooted beliefs and unconscious blocks stand in the way of weight loss and often lead to food addictions and various eating disorders.
+And have you tried every possible diet on the planet, yet do you find yourself craving sugar and unhealthy snacks?
+Do you want to get rid of food cravings, but you feel powerless?
+Deep rooted beliefs and unconscious blocks stand in the way of weight loss and can often lead to food addictions and various eating disorders.

 BINGE EATING DISORDER (BED)